-A recent review from The Journal of Nutrition suggests that supplementing with ALCAR not only improves nutrient partitioning, but also increases adenosine triphosphate (ATP) synthesis, enhances mitochondrial biogenesis, and reduces body fat.
+A recent review from The Journal of Nutrition suggests that supplementing with ALCAR improves nutrient intake, increases adenosine triphosphate (ATP) synthesis, enhances mitochondrial biogenesis, and reduces body fat.

 Evidence suggests that 1,000 mg of ALCAR is efficacious for promoting fat loss.
-It’s best to take ALCAR about 30 minutes prior to exercise for maximum benefit.
+It’s best to take ALCAR about 30 minutes before exercise for maximum benefit.

-Major biologically active constituents of green tea leaf are the polyphenols, especially epigallocatechin gallate (EGCG).
-EGCG blocks the actions of the enzyme catechol-O-methyltransferase which normally breaks down catecholamines (dopamine, adrenaline, etc.).
+Green tea leaf contains epigallocatechin gallate (EGCG).
+EGCG blocks the actions of the enzyme catechol-O-methyltransferase, which normally breaks down catecholamines (dopamine, adrenaline, etc.).

 Since catecholamines assist the fat-burning process, supplementing with green tea extract (EGCG) may enhance fat loss.
 EGCG is also a putative anti-carcinogenic compound and great for general health and longevity.